No Super Bowl parade this year at Walt Disney World

 TAMPA, Fla.
 (WFLA) – “You’ve just won the Super Bowl, what are you going to do next?”

-It won’t be “going to Disney World” if you’re on the winning team this time.
+It probably won’t be “going to Disney World” if you’re on the winning team this time.

 Disney World will not be hosting its annual Super Bowl Parade at Magic Kingdom this year due to the ongoing coronavirus pandemic.